TYPO3-Documentation/TYPO3CMS-Guide-ContributionWorkflow/Documentation/Appendix/SettingUpTypo3Ddev.rst

 Setup your TYPO3 installation
 =============================

-Now load the URL as shown by `ddev start` or `ddev describe` in your browser, e.g. http://t3master.ddev.site or just run `ddev launch`.
+Now load the URL by running the command `ddev launch`.

 You will now be guided through the basic installation steps by TYPO3.